Building Great Neighbourhoods - Wîhkwêntôwin (Oliver)

 Wîhkwêntôwin ᐄᐧᐦᑫᐧᐣᑑᐃᐧᐣ (Oliver) has been chosen for Neighbourhood Renewal.
 The planning and design is currently underway.

-We have reviewed and considered what you shared with us about Wîhkwêntôwin ᐄᐧᐦᑫᐧᐣᑑᐃᐧᐣ (Oliver), during the Starting the Conversation, Building a Project Vision Together and Exploring Opportunities stage.
-The Project Team can now share design options based on your feedback, including:
+We have reviewed and considered what you shared with us about Wîhkwêntôwin ᐄᐧᐦᑫᐧᐣᑑᐃᐧᐣ (Oliver), during the Exploring Options and Tradeoffs Round 1 stages.
+The Project Team can now share Round 2 of design options based on your feedback, including:

 During this stage, we commit to using the priorities we heard during the engagement to inform the draft design for the project.